(Press release. November 12th, 2015)

 Their works mainly discussed the Sahrawi resistance, the writing of collective memory, the struggle of women and the precarious exile

-The Sahrawi refugee camps in Tindouf just buy viagra reached forty years of resistance to the Moroccan occupation with an unprecedented natural disaster.
+The Sahrawi refugee camps in Tindouf just reached forty years of resistance to the Moroccan occupation with an unprecedented natural disaster.
 Nine days of uninterrupted rains that have destroyed the adobe homes of more than 17,000 refugee families, according to provisional government data, of which 11,441 have already been cataloged by the UNHCR.
 In the days following the floods, with a Saharan population struggling to return to "normality", a contradictory term in this infamous exile, a hundred people gathered in the ninth edition of ARTifariti, the International Meetings of Art and Human Rights in Western Sahara, convened under the theme "40 years of resistance."
 70 artists and 50 projects representing Algeria, Bulgaria, Colombia, Spain, USA, Finland, the Netherlands, Mexico, Norway and the Western Sahara have been presented during the festival.

 Despite the emergency, the organizers of ARTifariti and the local authorities decided to keep the call open for the need to document what was happening in the fragile and precarious Sahrawi refuge, to which families have not come washed away by the rains but fleeing military occupation of their territory.
 The transmission of energy and hope and the healing capacity mobilized by these artistic processes that provide the interaction of creators and local population was one of the reasons that motivated the non-suspension of the call.